 My Dad is a golfer.
 Over the years I’ve tried to buy him golf gifts and almost always failed.
 It’s one of those hobbies that if you’re not really into it then you probably have no clue what to buy someone.
 I’m sure that there are hundreds of amazing gifts and gadgets that any golfer would love to have – but my father is not the kind of man who knows where to find the Amazon wishlist button, and so they are largely unknown to me!
+My friend suggested that I get him one of those cute Custom Bobbleheads in his golf outfit.
+While it would have been a really cute gift, I had other plans.

 This year I’ve decided to buy him some vouchers for his local driving range.
 I know he likes to head over to the driving range when he can, and sometimes I even go with him (some years ago he bought me, second hand, my own little set of clubs).
 I’m not great, but most of the time I manage to hit the ball and get it to sail off down the driving range to some corner that I wasn’t aiming for…